Stand/Drive and Sit/Drive

 This truck is in the best shape of the three and is the standard short wheelbase unit.
 The man I bought it from bought it at an Auction where Buddy Ebsen was present.
 He asked Buddy for his autograph and got it on the back panel of the truck.
 Buddy drew a picture of the Beverly Hillbilly vehicle on the back panel and signed it “Jeb Clampett”.
 Jethro and Granny’s names are written on the back also.

-The Deliverals are front wheel drive trucks with a Willy’s front wheel drive power train.
-There are no rear differentials and therefore no drive shaft tunnels to step over.
+The Deliverals are front wheel drive trucks with a Marmon Harrington front wheel drive power train.
+There are no rear differentials in these trucks and therefore no drive shaft tunnels to step over.
 This allowed the body to be designed as a flat floor body.
 Loading was easy and the cubic space was very large.
 It was easy to over-load this truck, which would put a lot of weight on the rear and made the front end too light in the winter during snowy and icy conditions.
 A counter weight was designed and made out of concrete.
-It was bolted between the body and the front bumper in effort to counter the over-loaded rear body weight.
+It was bolted between the body and the front bumper to put more weight on the front axles for traction in snow and ice.